 We have a detailed Camino packing post where you can find what to pack for the Camino for different seasons for men and women.

-Finding accommodation on the Camino is very easy, there are many albergues, hotels, and pensions along the route.
+Finding accommodation on the French Camino is very easy, there are many albergues, hotels, and pensions along the route.
 As I already mentioned albergues are the cheapest accommodation on the Camino.
 Albergues can be municipal which means they’re run by local municipalities and private.
-Municipal albergues are usually cheaper, bigger and a bit less comfortable compared to private ones.
+Municipal albergues are usually cheaper, bigger, and a bit less comfortable compared to private ones.

 Challenges you may encounter in albergues, especially in municipal as they’re usually bigger and accommodate more people;

 - Snorers, make sure to pack earplugs you’ll definitely have people snoring in your dorms.

 - Lining up to use showers, washing machines, cooking utensils, checking in, etc. My advice is after you checked in don’t make your bed or unpack your backpack, grab your stuff, and go to the shower sometimes there are only two or three of them for 30 or 40 people.

 - Being woken up at 4.30am because some people start walking at 5am and even if they try to be quiet they still wake you up.

 If staying in dormitories doesn’t sound very appealing and you rather pay extra money to have more comfort and privacy you can stay in hotels and pensions.
 If you’re planning to walk the French route in high season (May to September) I’d recommend booking hotels in advance from my experience (I walked the French Way in September) private rooms were usually fully booked and in many places it was very difficult to find a well priced private room on arrival.
 You’ll definitely have more comfort if you stay in hotels but just for the experience, I’d suggest spending at least one night in the albergue.